-in a diet plan or an exercise program.
-So if you haven’t reached some of your goals yet, one of the reasons may be because you’re not being consistent enough.
-And, even though it may seem incredibly simple, being consistent with exercise can be hard.
+If you haven’t reached some of your goals yet, one of the reasons may be because you’re not being consistent enough.
+And, even though it may seem incredibly simple, it can be hard.
 I’ll put it this way:

 Most of my clients are very successful in one or more areas of life

-and they hire me so they can become successful in their health.
-And still, most are surprised when they finally understand the fact that planning and scheduling are just as imperative to success in health, fitness, and diet as they are to success in other areas of priority in life.
+and they hire me so they can become successful in implementing their health goals.
+Even still, most are surprised when they finally understand that planning and scheduling are just as imperative to success in all other areas of life as they are to success in work.

-One of the 5 points that I made last time was that you need to put things in your calendar if you’re going to stay on track.
-I’m going to talk specifically in this video about why that’s so important with exercise and I’ll share some of my life-lessons in that area.
+One of the five points that I made last post was that you need to put things in your calendar if you’re going to stay on track with anything.
+I talk specifically in this video about why that’s so important with exercise and I share some of my life-lessons in that area.

 Watch the video above or read on for the rest.

-When you start out in your new exercise routine it’s necessary
+When you start a new exercise routine it’s necessary

 that you decide which days you’re going to exercise and what you’re going to do on those days.
 You have to look at your calendar, and see what time of the day it make sense for you to change your clothes into your exercise gear, get to the gym or outside, do at least 40 minutes of exercise, that includes warm-up and cool down, and then come back to start the rest of your day.